spatie/laravel-health/README.md

 ]);
 ```

 When the used disk space is over 70%, then a notification with a warning will be sent.
 If it's above 90%, you'll get an error notification.
-Out of the box, the package can notify you via mail and Slack.
+Out of the box, the package can notify you via mail, Slack and Microsoft Teams.

 ## Support us